 Because of her long affiliation with the lumber industry, MacDonald is known for her commissions of industrial and marine themes.
 Her paintings can be found in corporate collections including Rivtow and Fletcher Challenge Canada.
 IBM and Domtar have also included her work in their Canada-wide exhibitions.

 MacDonald is a fine artist and photographer.
 Working from her home-based studio, she is surrounded by the ever-changing vistas that inspire her art.
 MacDonald’s photography is now recognized as much as her fine art.
-She wishes to share her knowledge of ways to achieve this artistry and is currently writing a how-to book called Hands On – A Practical Guide To Creating Your Own Photo Artistry.
+Her book, The Unexpected Birder, Book Two, was recently published.

 MacDonald has been the Chemainus Festival of Murals Society curator since 1996.